Collection Search

 Belleville Public Library & John M. Parrott Art Gallery have two MakerBot Replicator+ 3D Printers.
 We would like to thank the Friends of the Belleville Public Library for their generous donation to the Library for the purchase of makerspace equipment including a 3D printer in 2022.

 The type of filament material our printer uses is polylactic acid (PLA).
 PLA is a bioplastic derived from corn (note: although considered biodegradable in industrial conditions, PLA should not go in your compost bin).
-Although we cannot customize filament colour, PLA can be lightly sanded and painted with acrylic paints.
+We cannot customize filament colour, but PLA can be lightly sanded and painted with acrylic paints.

 Not sure what to print?
-Try searching the thousands of object files – everything from custom cookie cutters to smart phone stands to replacement parts – on websites like Thingiverse and YouMagine.
-If you’d like to design your own original object, we recommend trying the free Computer-Aided Design (CAD) software Tinkercad.
+Try searching the thousands of object files – everything from custom cookie cutters to smart phone stands to replacement parts – on websites like Thingiverse and Printables.
+If you’d like to design your own original object, we recommend trying the free Computer-Aided Design (CAD) software like Tinkercad or Blender

 Ready to Print?

 The cost to print is $0.10 per gram of PLA filament + HST.
-MakerBot CloudPrint slicing software provides an estimate of the filament required for your object.
+UltiMaker Digital Factory slicing software provides an estimate of the filament required for your object.

 Print projects must be no larger than 29.5 x 19.5 x 16.5cm (length x width x height) in size or 4 hours in print time.
 If you are printing a larger object, consider breaking the project into smaller components and print the project over multiple sessions.